lakmeer/PL101/readme.md

 --------

 Source for all lesson exercises, and MUS to NOTE compiler.
-Modularised the MUS compiler to a node module
+Modularised the MUS compiler to a node module callable as `compile = require 'compiler'`.

 Lesson 3